 Ordinances governing the Altadena Community Standards District (CSD) are integrated as Section 22.306 of the Los Angeles County Code.
 The Altadena CSD “is established to ensure that new and expanded structures are compatible in size and scale with the characteristics of surrounding residential neighborhoods, protecting the light, air, and privacy of existing single-family residences from negative impacts while providing certain flexibility within residential areas.”

 Polytechnic School’s plans to develop a Chaney Trail sports complex featuring: (1) a football/soccer/athletics stadium, (2) a baseball stadium, (3) eight tennis courts, and associated storage and maintenance buildings, and lighting for night events with amplified sound systems.
 This development is incompatible with the semi-rural characteristics of surrounding neighborhoods and will produce many negative impacts in the surrounding foothills.
-The Poly sports complex will increase wildfire and public safety risks, introduce significant impacts on wildlife and their migration corridors, and increase noise and light pollution.
+Poly Fields will increase wildfire and public safety risks, introduce significant impacts on wildlife and their migration corridors, and increase noise and light pollution.
 The plans are clearly incommensurate with the intent and the ordinances relevant to the Altadena CSD.